Cyber Security

 Principles and Approaches

-The core zero-trust principle is: "Never Trust, Always Verify."
+The core zero-trust principle is: "Never Trust, Always Verify.", so even after authentication and authorization, keep continuous monitoring and verifying.

 Integrate SAST tools at the pipeline, like SonarCloud